chetanyakan/rasa/docs/user-guide/setting-up-ci-cd.rst

 This guide will cover **what** should go in a CI/CD pipeline, specific to a Rasa project. **How** you implement that pipeline is up to you.
 There are many CI/CD tools out there, and you might already have a preferred one.
-Many Git repository hosting services like Github, Gitlab, and Bitbucket also provide their own CI/CD tools that you can make use of.
+Many Git repository hosting services like Github, Gitlab, and Bitbucket provide their own CI/CD tools.
+It is recommended to incorporate your CI/CD pipeline into a Git repository set up, instead of using a seperate service.

 Continuous Integration
 ----------------------